 Supporting these countries is important on a global scale as this leads to:

-- enhances the welfare and quality of life of workers and the general public within each country
+- Enhanced welfare and quality of life of workers and the general public within each country;

-- enables countries to identify and deliver solutions to specific host challenges
+- Enabling countries to identify and deliver solutions to specific host challenges;

-- strengthens capacity for research and innovation both within the UK and developing countries
+- Strengthened capacity for research and innovation, both within the UK and developing countries;

-- informs and helps drive the knowledge base and the application of academic and technology research
+- Informing and helping to drive the knowledge base and the application of academic and technology research;

-- allows true knowledge exchange to occur between UK and international researchers to occur between academics, governments, industry and the public
+- Allowing true knowledge exchange to occur between UK and international researchers, among academics, governments, industry and the public.